luckyshot/snippets/linux-terminal.md

 ### Before running the script

-Two manual steps that can't be scripted:
+One manual step that can't be scripted:

-**1. Install Debian (console-only)**
+**Install Debian (console-only)**
 Use the text-based installer.
 On the "Software selection" screen, deselect "Debian desktop environment" and "GNOME".
 You will boot straight into a tty.
 Leave the root password blank during install — this disables root and sets your user up with sudo instead.

-**2. Access Syncthing web UI from another machine**
+**Accessing Syncthing web UI from another machine** The script binds Syncthing to localhost only.
+To reach it from another machine, SSH port-forward:
-If needed, SSH port-forward instead of exposing the UI on all interfaces:
 ```sh
 ssh -nNT YOUR_HOSTNAME -L 8484:localhost:8384
 # then visit http://localhost:8484 on your other machine